nclandrei/ProgChallenges/README.md

 ProgChallenges
 ==============

-Programming Challenges from various websites (using C++/C/Java/Python).
+Programming Challenges from TalentBuddy, CodeForces and Timus (using C++/C/Java/Python).